 The sea crossing to Spain is extremely dangerous.
 According to IOM’s Missing Migrants Project, over 800 people died trying to reach Spain by boat in 2018.
 In an attempt to avoid the dangerous sea crossing, migrants are increasingly attempting to jump the heavily guarded border fence in Ceuta at the Moroccan Spanish border.
 Many have been injured by the razor wire fences.

 Even if migrants make it over the fence that separates Morocco from Spain, it is possible that they will be returned directly by the Spanish authorities.
-There have been reports of migrants being returned to Morocco very soon after their forced entry into Spain.

 Border control operations limit the number of irregular migrants that can pass undetected from Turkey to Greece by boat.
 Official figures show that in 2017, Turkey stopped around 45,000 Afghans from reaching Greece.